EV Charger Installation Cost

 What's Involved in Installing an EV Charger?

-If your consumer unit doesn't have enough capacity for the new installation, your electrician will suggest additional work before the fitting begins.
-This could include installing a new consumer unit.
+Consumer Unit Check — If your consumer unit doesn't have enough capacity for the new installation, your electrician will suggest additional work before the fitting begins.
+This could include the need to replace a fuse box by installing a new consumer unit.

-Your electrician will then run a dedicated cable from your consumer unit to the charging station, adding any necessary insulation if the charging station is outdoors.
+Cable Installation — Your electrician will then run a dedicated cable from your consumer unit to the charging station, adding any necessary insulation if the charging station if you have off street parking outdoors.

-The charging station can be attached to the wall, before being connected to the power, after the cable has been secured in the right location.
+Mounting the Charger — The charging station can be attached to the wall, before the charger unit is connected to the power.
+Providing the after the cable has been secured in the right location.

 Where Can I Install an EV Charging Station?